elastic/elasticsearch-dsl-py/docs/persistence.rst

     # by calling .search we get back a standard Search object
     s = Post.search()
-    # the search is already limitted to the index and doc_type of our document
+    # the search is already limited to the index and doc_type of our document
     s = s.filter('term', published=True).query('match', title='first')